Home > Basics > 6 Ways to Stop Saying ‘I Don’t Know What Job I Want’

 “My no. 1 piece of advice is EXPLORE, EXPLORE, EXPLORE,” Brianna Brazle, founder of CultureLancer, a career development and transition tech platform for historically disadvantaged and underserved college students.

-So, how do you “explore” without jumping into a job you might hate?
-Get professional experience and skills with internships, externships, short-term courses, part-time work, and experimental learning programs.
-These can give you inside views into different fields and career paths without having to tie yourself to a full-time job.
+You don’t need to jump into a 12-week long program to get a taste of different roles.
+Externships, short-term courses, part-time work, and Forage job simulations can all give you inside views into different fields and career paths without having to tie yourself to a full-time job.

 Career coach David Meintrup of Korn Ferry agrees, citing that this exploration can even help you stand out to recruiters